-Beartrack-Arnett is the largest past-producing gold mine in Idaho, USA.
-On November 17, 2020 the Company released results of a Preliminary Economic Assessment (the "PEA") on the potential re-start of a phase one open-pit heap leach operation.
+Beartrack-Arnett is the largest past-producing gold mine in Idaho and hosts the second largest known deposit of gold in the state.
+On November 17, 2020, the Company released results of a Preliminary Economic Assessment ("PEA") on the potential re-start of a phase one open-pit heap leach operation.